-We’ve started harvesting more peppers on the farm, and one that has swiftly become a favorite in our kitchen is the Fresno pepper.
-It’s super sweet (for a spicy pepper!) if you remove the seeds, and has a citrusy aftertaste that lends well to a hot sauce or pepper paste marinades.
+We’ve started harvesting more peppers on the farm, and the Fresno pepper has swiftly become a favorite.
+It’s sweet (for a spicy pepper!) with a citrusy aftertaste that lends well to a hot sauce or pepper paste marinades.
 Hence, the Fresno pepper has by far become our favorite chili to use in the ever-loved sweet chili sauce!

 - Spring rolls

 - Chicken wings

 - Toast with chevre, or another spreadable cheese

 If you have some on hand, kaffir lime leaves go a long way with the flavor of this sauce.
 Thinly slice 1-2 leaves and incorporate them with everything in the first step.
 They bring a bright, citrusy flavor to sweet and savory chili sauce.
 You can find them in the frozen section of Asian supermarkets.
 I was lucky enough to find a Kaffir lime plant at one of our local farmers’ markets and haven’t had to purchase them in stores since.

 The consistency of the sauce is very important.
 You don’t want any lumps or a watery sauce–should be thickened to a near-syrup consistency.
 Just make sure when you add the cornstarch to the sauce, that it has been thoroughly mixed in the water.
 Then when the sauce is boiling, pour in the cornstarch and mix well.
 Stir for a minute or two, and let it cool.